- Visiting Associate Professor; Frank H. Marks Intellectual Property Fellow

 - [email protected]

 Matthew Sipe is the Frank H. Marks Fellow and Visiting Associate Professor in Intellectual Property Law.
-His scholarship has focused on patent law, antitrust, and property law, appearing in academic journals such as the American University Law Review, the Florida State University Law Review, and the Michigan Telecommunications and Technology Law Review.
+His scholarship has focused on intellectual property, property, and antitrust law, appearing in academic journals such as the Wisconsin Law Review, the Harvard Journal of Law & Technology, and the American University Law Review.
 Professor Sipe joins GW Law from the U.S. Supreme Court, where he was appointed as an academic fellow.
 Prior to his work at the Court, he clerked for Judge Kathleen O’Malley, of the U.S. Court of Appeals for the Federal Circuit, and Judge Samuel Mays, of the U.S. District Court for the Western District of Tennessee.
 Professor Sipe received his JD from Yale Law School, where he was an editor and author for the Yale Law Journal and the Yale Journal on Regulation.
-He received his undergraduate degree from the University of Virginia, where he studied mathematics and economics, and was honored with residency on the Lawn.
+He received his undergraduate degree from the University of Virginia, where he studied mathematics and economics and was honored with residency on the Lawn.

 BA, University of Virginia; JD, Yale University